MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ## 4 - Allow web app to access the database

 After the Azure Database for PostgreSQL server is created, configure access to the server from the web app by adding a firewall rule.
+This can be done through the Azure portal or the Azure CLI.

+If you are working in VS Code, right-click the database server and select **Open in Portal** to go to the Azure portal.
+Or, go to the [Azure Cloud Shell](https://shell.zure.com) and run the Azure CLI commands.
 ### [Azure portal](#tab/azure-portal-access)

 | Instructions    | Screenshot |